HL7/ehrs-rle-ig/input/pagecontent/index.md

 CRUDE = Create, Read, Update, Delete, Execute.
 Record Lifecycle Events (RLEs) are specializations of basic CRUDE events for purposes of health data/record management end-to-end.
 End-to-end means: 1) for the duration of data/record lifespan within the source EHR, PHR or other system, and 2) following the path of data/record exchange system by system downstream to the ultimate point of access/use.

 FHIR resources – when captured natively in the source EHR, PHR or other system Record Entries – include resources resulting from the Action taken (e.g., register patient, order medication, take progress note).
 Plus, all RLEs depend on the AuditEvent resource to capture basic metadata.
 Plus, all RLEs which <b>C</b>reate or <b>U</b>pdate resource content depend on the Provenance resource to capture content-related metadata.
-The following table shows how RLEs relate to CRUDE events.
+The following table shows how RLEs relate to [CRUDE events](https://hl7.org/fhir/R5/valueset-audit-event-action.html).
 Some RLEs create separate new artifacts as shown.

-<span style="color:blue">RLEs in blue</span> are included in FHIR Connectathon Tracks and are currently limited to basic <b>C</b>, <b>R</b>, and <b>U</b> events.

 <table border="1" cellspacing="0" cellpadding="5" style="border-collapse:collapse;border:solid windowtext 1pt;">
   <col style="width:20px;height:20px"/>